-The deadline has been extended to the August 1-th
+The notification date has been postponed on the 13-th of August

 Workshop motivation and description

 Big city centers are subjected to a growing amount of people and vehicle mobility, making the control and security management increasingly difficult.

 In the last decades, there has been a dramatic increase in demand for smart systems capable of monitoring traffic and street safety and automatically detect possible problems (accidents, traffic jam, brawls…) in order to elicit and support the intervention of law enforcement agencies or medical staff.